Hesperostipa spartea (Porcupine grass)

 Flower: Flower shape: indistinct Cluster type: panicle

 [photo of spikelet] At the base of a spikelet is a pair of bracts (glumes), both similar, thin, hairless, 5 to 7-veined, 30 to 40 mm long, longer than the floret, narrowly lance-shaped with a long taper to a pointed tip.
-Florets are surrounded by a pair of bracts (lemma and palea), the lemma thicker than the glumes, 5-veined, 13 to 25 mm long, hairy, narrowly lance-linear with a stiff awn 4 to 8 inches long covered in short, stiff hairs; the palea is about as long as the lemma and similarly hairy.
-The thickened base of the floret (callus) is covered in straight, brown hairs.
+Florets are surrounded by a pair of bracts (lemma and palea), the lemma thicker than the glumes, 5-veined, 13 to 25 mm long, unevenly covered in brown hairs especially on the lower half, densely hairy along the edges, narrowly lance-oblong with a stiff awn 4 to 8 inches long and a ring of short hairs around its base; the palea is about as long as the lemma and mostly hidden by it.
+The thickened base of the floret (callus) is 3.5 to 6 mm long and covered in straight, brown hairs.

 Leaves and stems: Leaf attachment: alternate Leaf attachment: basal Leaf type: simple

 [photo of sheath, ligule and leaf] Leaves are basal and alternate on the lower stem, 1.5 to 4.5 mm (to 1/6 inch) wide, basal leaves up to 2 feet long, stem leaves to 12 inches long, hairless on the lower surface, usually rough and minutely hairy on the upper surface, the edges often rolled in (involute).
-Sheaths on lower stem leaves may be hairy along the edges but most are smooth.
+Sheaths on lower stem leaves usually have a fringe of short hairs along the edges, the upper sheaths hairless.
 The ligule (membrane where the leaf joins the sheath) on lower leaves is up to 3 mm long, usually rounded or straight across; upper leaf ligules are up to 7.5 mm (~1/3 inch) long and more ragged across the top edge.
-Nodes are mostly smooth, or the lower nodes with a few hairs.
+Nodes are mostly smooth, or the lower nodes with vertical lines of hairs.
 Stems are smooth in the lower plant, becoming rough and somewhat hairy in the upper.

 Fruit: Fruit type: seed without plume